mhernandezqa/web-app-testing-example/README.md

 ## How to use this example project:

 1. clone this project
-2. Install the required libraries, modules and packages.
+2. Install the required libraries, modules, and packages.
 Run this command within the project's root directory.
 ```
 pip install -r requirements.txt
 ```